 In the case of the attack on Brian Krebs, Akamai was forced to drop his website in order to protect their other customers from a denial of service.

-Botnets can also be used for the direct theft of funds from enterprises and stealing credit card information.
-Botnets collect financial information using a variety of methods including keylogging or screenshot grabbing, and send collected information back to the bot-herder’s remote server.
+Botnets can also be used to steal funds from enterprises and credit card information directly.
+Botnets collect financial information using a variety of methods, including keylogging or screenshot grabbing and send collected information back to the bot-herder’s remote server.
 In some cases, financial information may be sold on the black market in exchange for a substantial fee.

 One of the most infamous financial breach botnets, GameOver Zeus malware was responsible for stealing millions of dollars directly from multiple enterprises over short periods of time via phishing emails.

-Targeted intrusions are typically executed by smaller botnets that are designed to compromise the specific, high-value systems or networks of organizations.
+Targeted intrusions are typically executed by smaller botnets designed for compromising organizations’ specific, high-value systems or networks.
 Once inside, attackers can penetrate and intrude even further into an enterprise’s systems and gain access to their most valuable assets.

 Remote Desktop Protocol (RDP) Attacks